imhilla/linter/README.md

 - Now we can now use the codes

 ## Congratulation!
-Now You Can Start Using DRev
+Now You Can Start Using CSS-linter
 ---

 ## Features